dylanboych/Posenet/README.md

-# Posenet
+# Poserr
-Correct your pose and live health life
+Correct your posture when working on a computer